-Throughout his life, Green Bay native Dan Van Rite hasn’t always taken the traditional path.
-As a boy, Van Rite wanted to be an accountant; once a bit older, he pursued an architecture degree.
-While in school, Van Rite, like so many other students, began working at a local restaurant first as a server and then as a cook; while working in the kitchen realized he had found his true calling and creative outlet.
+Dan Van Rite did not take the traditional path to becoming a chef.
+As a boy, the Green Bay, WI., native wanted to be an accountant; once a bit older, his passion turned to architecture.
+While pursuing an architectural degree, Van Rite began working at a local restaurant, first as a server and then as a cook.
+After getting a taste of the kitchen, he knew he had found his true calling and outlet for his creative musings.
 Van Rite committed to cooking professionally, leaving architecture school just shy of graduation and enrolling in the Western Culinary Institute in Portland, Oregon.

 As a kid, Dan Jacobs wanted to be a cop; his brother, a robber.
 Thankfully neither took that route.
 Jacobs, a Chicago native who has lived in Milwaukee since 2011, is a chef who stays true to his Midwestern roots while incorporating the global culinary influence he has sought out all his life.

-After taking some courses at the Cooking and Hospitality Institute of Chicago (now Le Cordon Bleu) Jacobs began working at the legendary Carlos’ restaurant, where he spent two years learning technique from the masterful Carlos Nieto.
-When not in the kitchen, Jacobs absorbed all he could reading some of the classic cookbooks by chef/authors including Trotter, Keller, Bayless, Dornenburg and more.
-Over the next decade and a half, Jacobs worked in several of Chicago’s best kitchens – TRU and North Pond as saucier, as roundsman at Aubriot, and working pastry at NAHA under Carrie Nahabedian.
-He then joined the Spring team under Shawn McClain, and when McClain next opened the vegetable-driven Green Zebra, he made Jacobs sous chef.
+He then joined the Spring team under Shawn McClain and, when McClain next opened the vegetable-driven Green Zebra, he made Jacobs sous chef.
 From there, he worked at the four-star Pluton and sister restaurant Narra; in 2006 he accepted a position as chef de cuisine at Michael Altenberg’s Bistro Campagne, where he spent the next four years.
 At the bistro, Jacobs began working closely with area farmers, forging relationships and a commitment to support local and responsibly grown products, which is now tantamount to his everyday cooking philosophy.
 The late Altenberg, as well as McClain and Nahabedian became mentors and friends to the young chef.